 The centuries-old craft of knitting has left behind few lasting traces.
 Knitting was such an everyday occurrence for so many people, people who often left little historical record, that we are left with many unanswered questions about the early days of the craft.

-Now, more than 60 years later, historian Penelope Lister Hemingway has revived this charming, out-of-print classic with a new foreword, photographs of original Dales knits, and patterns that you can make yourself to relive this crucial moment in knitting history.
+Now, more than 60 years later, historian Penelope Lister Hemingway has revived this charming, out-of-print classic with a new foreword and patterns you can make yourself to delve deeper into this knitting history classic text.

 Just the Facts

-Penelope Lister Hemingway writes for various genealogy and knitting magazines in the UK and US, and wrote River Ganseys for Cooperative Press (2015).
+Penelope Lister Hemingway writes for various genealogy and knitting magazines in the UK and US, and wrote River Ganseys, previously published by Cooperative Press (2014).

 She has a degree and PGCE from The University of Birmingham, where she specialized in Old Norse and Old English, as well as eighteenth-century literature and also studied at the University of Northern Colorado.
 She was born in the West Riding of Yorkshire; and descends from a long line of wool weavers, and pioneers of aniline dyeing, as well as Dales knitters, farmers and inland mariners.
 She has five sons, and when she is not reverse engineering nineteenth-century knitting, or in an archive researching the history of knitting, can be found spinning and dyeing.